joaopauloschuler/neural-api/README.md

 You'll need [Lazarus](https://www.lazarus-ide.org/) development environment.
 If you have an OpenCL capable device, you'll need its OpenCL drivers.

 ## Will it Work with Delphi?
 This project is [Lazarus](https://www.lazarus-ide.org/) based.
-That said, as of release [v0.9](https://github.com/joaopauloschuler/neural-api/releases/tag/v0.9), a number of units do compile with Delphi and you can create and run neural networks with Delphi: neuralvolume, neuralnetwork, neuralab, neuralabfun, neuralbit, neuralbyteprediction, neuralcache, neuraldatasets, neuralgeneric, neuralplanbuilder.
+That said, as of release [v0.9](https://github.com/joaopauloschuler/neural-api/releases/tag/v0.9), a number of units do compile with Delphi and you can create and run neural networks with Delphi: neuralvolume, neuralnetwork, neuralab, neuralabfun, neuralbit, neuralbyteprediction, neuralcache, neuraldatasets, neuralgeneric, neuralplanbuilder and neuralfit.

 ## Installation
 Clone this project, add the **neural** folder to your Lazarus unit search path and you'll be ready to go!